ad-freiburg/elevant/README.md

  the web app right away.
 The section [Add a Benchmark](#add-a-benchmark) explains how you can add more benchmarks and the section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.

-See [Evaluation Web App](docs/evaluation_webapp.md) for a detailed overview of the web app's features.
+See [Evaluation Web App](https://github.com/ad-freiburg/elevant/wiki/Web-App) for a detailed overview of the web app's features.

 ## Add a Benchmark

-You can easily add a benchmark if you have a benchmark file that is in the [JSONL format we use](docs/our_jsonl_format.md), in the common NLP Interchange Format (NIF), in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark or in a very simple JSONL format.
+You can easily add a benchmark if you have a benchmark file that is in the [JSONL format ELEVANT uses internally](https://github.com/ad-freiburg/elevant/wiki/Internally-Used-JSONL-Format), in the common NLP Interchange Format (NIF), in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark or in a very simple JSONL format.
 Benchmarks in other formats have to be converted into one of these formats first.